entropyxyz/entropy-docs/docs/basics/quickstart.md

 ## 3. Get testing funds

 You need funds to interact with the Entropy blockchain network.
-To get these testing funds you will need a GitHub account.
+To get these testing funds, you will need a GitHub account.

 1. Log into your GitHub account and go to [github.com/entropyxyz/faucet](https://github.com/entropyxyz/faucet).
 1. Navigate to the **Issue** tab and select **New issue**.
-1. In the **Title** field, enter your `address` you copied from the previous section.
+1. In the **Title** field, enter the `address` you copied from the previous section.
 1. You can leave the **Description** box empty.
 1. Click **Submit new issue**.